karlssberg/Motiv/README.md

 {
     ...
 ```
-When you evaluate a proposition, you get back a _boolean result_ object that tells you whether the proposition was
+When you evaluate a proposition, you get back a `BooleanResultBase` object that tells you whether the proposition was
-satisfied, or not and also provides you with a `Reason`.
+satisfied (or not) and also provides you with a `Reason` (and other useful information).
 ```csharp
 var result = isUsefulLibrary.IsSatisfiedBy(new InferiorAlternative());